Copper masks are the latest craze. Should you buy one?

 Instead, they’re designed to be an improvement on the cloth masks that the CDC recommends people wear in public to curb the spread of the coronavirus.
 If a wearer is infected, virus-laden droplets that come out of their mouth or nose and land on the mask will be killed off in a matter of hours.
 On a cloth mask, they could live on the material for several days.
 In other words, these masks are designed to be more hygienic.
 “As the viral particles go out of you through the copper mask into the environment, they will die,” says Schmidt.

 There are some benefits for the wearer as well.
-For instance, Cupron’s chief medical scientist says one way the virus could be transmitted is if someone touches an infected surface–like a doorknob–then touches their mask to adjust it.
+For instance, Cupron’s chief medical scientist says one way the virus could be transmitted is if someone touches an infected surface—like a doorknob—then touches their mask to adjust it.
 In this situation, the copper in the mask would kill these viruses, whereas they would linger on a traditional cloth mask, potentially contaminating the wearer.
-“The outside of a mask can pick up virus,” Schmidt says.
+“The outside of a mask can pick up the virus,” Schmidt says.
 “You can pick it up with your fingers, rub your eye, pick your nose, lick your finger, and voila, you’re contaminated.”

 However, the effectiveness of a mask depends on how much copper is in it, Schmidt says.
 Virus particles are very small, so they would need to actually encounter the copper to be deactivated.
 The best copper masks would have copper incorporated into every fiber, rather than just on one single layer embedded inside the mask.